-The hexahedral mesh of the brain model, shown in Figure 19 contains 644,221 hexahedra and was generated in SCIRun and optimized in CUBIT.
+The hexahedral mesh of the brain model, shown in Fig. 19 contains 644,221 hexahedra and was generated in SCIRun and optimized in CUBIT.
 The mesh was generated first creating a regular grid of hexahedra that was 5% larger than a tight bounding box around the brain geometry.
 A uniform element size was chosen using a comparable size from the original triangle mesh.
-Two hexahedral sheets were then placed in the hexahedral grid using the original triangle mesh (shown in Figure 20) as a guide, and the mesh was then imported in CUBIT for mesh optimization.
+Two hexahedral sheets were then placed in the hexahedral grid using the original triangle mesh (shown in Fig. 20) as a guide, and the mesh was then imported in CUBIT for mesh optimization.

 In CUBIT, the quadrilateral mesh on the boundary was smoothed with a centroidal-area smoother to improve the quality of the surface mesh.
 After smoothing the quadrilateral mesh, the boundary nodes were fixed and the hexahedral elements were smoothed with a Laplacian smoother, followed by a mesh untangling operation on any hexahedra that may have been inverted by the Laplacian smooth.
-Upon completion of the Laplacian smoothing operation, an optimization algorithm to improve the condition number of each of the elements was performed to give the final results shown in Figure 21.
+Upon completion of the untangling operation, an optimization algorithm to improve the condition number of each of the elements was performed to give the final results shown in Fig. 21.

 Table 5 gives a listing of the original volume enclosed by the triangles and the final volume enclosed by the hexahedral mesh.
-The volume in the hexahedral mesh is 1.85% larger than the volume enclosed by the original triangles.
-The additional volume gain is noticeable in areas of concavity of the original triangle mesh with the bulk of the additional volume being gained in the loss of internal cavities in the brain.
+The volume in the hexahedral mesh is of the original triangle mesh to a hexahedral mesh for the dragon model model